chrismphy/COP-4020-Alternative-Language-Project/readme.md

 released_year = isa(cell.launch_status, String) ? nothing : cell.launch_status

--If the value of launch_status is a string, then set it to nothing.
+- If the value of launch_status is a string, then set it to nothing.
 Else, set it to cell.launch_status.

 Assignment Statements: